Introduction to Free Data Analysis Tools

 It was developed in 2012 by Joe Hellerstein, Jeffrey Heer, and Sean Kandel.
 Trifacta works with the cloud and is collaborated with AWS.
 It has bagged an award for machine learning deployment from AWS.
 Trifacta helps you to work with large datasets, unlike Excel.
 Also, text editing suggestions are incredible in Trifacta.

 RapidMiner is an integration tool for data preparation, machine learning, deep learning, and other data analysis techniques.
-The workflow is called processes and the output of one process becomes the input of others.
-This can be extended via either programming languages or its own plugins.
+The workflow is called process and the output of one process becomes the input of others.
+This can be extended via either programming languages or their own plugins.
 Some versions of RapidMiner are free.

 The products of RapidMiner include RapidMiner Studio, RapidMiner Auto Model, RapidMiner Turbo Prep, RapidMiner Server, and RapidMiner Radoop.
 We can inspect data by loading data into RapidMiner and do calculations or sort the data inside the tool.
 RapidMiner is mainly designed for non-programmers.
 RapidMiner also helps in data cleaning and preparing charts.

 Talend is an open-source tool for data integration with the help of the cloud.
 Talend helps to import data and move it to the data warehouse as quickly as possible.
 Talend has a unified platform.
 Also, the community of Talend is powerful that you will never know that the person on the other side comes from which background.